The Hoppers

-The Hoppers (until 1981: Hopper Brothers and Connie) are a multi award-winning Southern Gospel group from North Carolina.
-They have performed together for several decades and have achieved significant popularity due to widening the playing field in Southern Gospel by incorporating Pop, country, and Rock music into their work.
+The Hoppers are an American Southern gospel singing group from North Carolina.
+Their music combines Southern gospel with Pop, country, and rock music.

+History

 The Hoppers are a family ensemble which first began performing together in 1957.
 They appeared at the inauguration ceremony for Ronald Reagan in 1981.
-They won awards for Mixed Vocal Group at the Southern Gospel Music Awards in 1982 and 1983.
+They won awards for Mixed Vocal Group from the Southern Gospel Music Association in 1982 and 1983.
+Both Claude and Connie Hopper have been inducted into the Southern Gospel Music Hall of Fame in 2014 (Claude) and 2010 (Connie) respectively.
+In addition, the Hoppers were inducted into the Gospel Music Association Hall of Fame in 2012.